JonasMoss/univariateML/vignettes/overview.md

 ## Confidence Intervals with Parametric Bootstrap

 Now we want to get an idea about the uncertainties of our model parameters.
-Do do this we can do a parametric bootstrap to calculate confidence intervals using either `bootstrapml` or `confint`.
+Do to this we can do a parametric bootstrap to calculate confidence intervals using either `bootstrapml` or `confint`.
 While `bootstrapml` allows you to calculate any functional of the parameters and manipulate them afterwards, `confint` is restricted to the main parameters of the model.